 It is an old reputation wooden floors are not easy to maintain.
-In fact, if you don’t have your floors some love and care, they are most likely to experience issues and wear and tear in the next few years, but this is not something, that should refuse you from purchasing solid wood, engineered wood, parquetry or floor boards.
-Wood flooring is, in fact, valuable and vibrant feature of any space and room and if you follow a couple of basic rules for maintenance and protecting, recommended by our experienced experts, based in London, you will enjoy a sleek surface and sturdy structure for… well, for the rest of your life!
+In fact, if you don’t have your floors some love and care, they are most likely to experience issues and wear and tear in the next few years, but this is not something, that should refuse you from purchasing solid wood, engineered wood, parquetry or floorboards.
+Wood flooring is, in fact, a valuable and vibrant feature of any space and room and if you follow a couple of basic rules for maintenance and protecting, recommended by our experienced experts, based in London, you will enjoy a sleek surface and sturdy structure for… well, for the rest of your life!

 Protect them from water

 Well, water and wood are not the best combos possible.
 Avoiding water should start with the installation of your floors.
 Make sure you hire professionals for the fitting process, so you can be sure the damp and humidity tests will be done prior and your flooring won’t experience contracting and damaging later on.
 Next to the basic rule, you should be aware of is cleaning the wooden installation with a damp mop or cloth.
 Sweeping with a fine broom is the most recommended cleaning advice, however, if you decide to use water, simply make sure it’s close to the minimum.
 Similarly, remove liquids spilt on the floor immediately.

 The frequency of your cleaning routine is strictly individual.
 While commercial floors have to be cleaned every day, if your floor doesn’t experience high traffic, you can develop a weekly routine.
 Sweeping with a fine broom is all you need, however, you can vacuum once in a while, especially for inaccessible areas.
 Make sure you use the proper setting of the vacuum cleaner, created for hardwood and you won’t cause scratches.
 The same applies to the cleaning products – use only cleaners, created for wood to prevent stains and major issues.